hpcsheffield/2014-01-14-manchester/shell/README.md

 If you have lots of files to rename and you need to do it according to some pattern, then `rename` is your tool.

+## script

+Allows you to log a session.

+## screen

+Run several shells in a single terminal window in such a way that the session is *immune to the network connection being lost*.

 * * * *